What is a neighbourhood forum?

 Neighbourhood planning gives communities power to develop a shared vision for their neighbourhood and influence the development and growth of their local area.
 They are able to have a significant say in:

 - where new homes, shops and offices should be built

 - what new buildings should look like

 - what infrastructure should be provided.

 All of this has to be within the strategic needs and priorities of the wider area: Richmond, London, UK.

 How does this work?

-The NF is engaged in drawing up a neighbourhood plan which will then be put to a local referendum.
-If agreed, it will become part of the statutory development plan.
+The Forum draws up a Neighbourhood Plan that goes through several stages and is then put to a local referendum.
+If agreed, it becomes part of the statutory development plan.

 email 07767 264072